If you’ve been having trouble falling asleep at night, it might be because you have been staring at your screen instead of counting sheep before bed.

 Lack of sleep is also associated with a number of other ailments.
 For example, research indicates that people who get less sleep (six or fewer hours a night) have higher blood levels of inflammatory proteins than those who get more.
 The C-reactive protein, which is associated with risk of heart attack, was higher in people who got six or fewer hours of sleep a night.
 Getting a good night’s sleep can also increase creativity, help athletic performance, sharpen attention span, decrease stress levels and fight depression.

-Since the blue light emitted from the screens was the main reason for the negative effects, doctors recommend placing a physical filter for iOS devices or using special Android apps that acts like a filter, such as Twilight or CF.lumen.
-There is even an app designed for computer screens called F.lux, which changes the color of your computer screen depending on the time of day.
+Since the blue light emitted from the screens was the main reason for the negative effects, doctors recommend placing a physical filter for iOS devices or using special Android apps that acts like a filter.
+There are even apps designed for computer screens that change the color of your computer screen depending on the time of day.
 Of course, there is the foolproof option of reading books the old-fashioned way on the printed page.
 Not only will you fall asleep faster, you’ll wake up feeling more refreshed — and perhaps a little wiser — in the morning.

 If you are having difficulty sleeping, the USC Sleep Disorders Center of Keck Medicine of USC can help.
 If you are in the Los Angeles area, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting http://keckmedicine.org/request-an-appointment/.